The promise of voice AI in game development

 Here are more audio samples from Replica Studios.

 It’s still early, but we’re not far off from this vision.
-And as the technology gains momentum, game developers and content creators, voice actors and other talents will align to create this ecosystem.
+And as the technology gains momentum, game developers and content creators, voice actors, and other talents will align to create this ecosystem.

 Dynamic in-game player personalization